The Crescent Hotel ‘America’s Most Haunted Hotel’

 The law finally caught up with Norman when federal charges were filed against him in 1940 for mail fraud.
 He spend four years in prison, leaving the Crescent alone and ownerless until 1946 when it was purchased by John R. Constantine, Herbert Byfield, Herbert Shutter, and Dwight Nichols.
 They wanted to restore the hotel into its former glory, bringing back the stars and starlets of Hollywood to come and play once again.

 Their dream did not come to fruition, as on March 15th, 1967, the hotel was nearly burned to the ground.
 After the fire and nearly 30 years later, the hotel was purchased again for close to 1.5 million dollars.
 It received a massive restoration and renovation.
 The Crescent was listed on the National Register of Historic Places in 2016, securing it a spot in Arkansas history for years to come.
+For one of Nashville’s most historic hotels, check out our article about the Hermitage Hotel!

 The hotel has a rich and fascinating history.
 There is even an archive of the history located on the hotel’s fourth floor, giving guests the ability to delve into the history during their stay.